 Wars provoked the tax code change

-No one will remember when the Sixteenth Amendment was adopted in 1913, but the effect was to tax incomes, gifts and estates.
-The idea however, was not to tax one’s basic means of getting by.
+No one will remember when the Sixteenth Amendment was adopted in 1913, but the effect was to tax incomes, gifts, and estates.
+The idea, however, was not to tax one’s basic means of getting by.
 After all, the country was founded in part on the belief that a government should not be taxing things such as tea.

-At the turn of the century income, that which someone earned by working, was not looked to as the basis of big taxes.
-Income from capital was another story.
+At the turn of the century income, that which someone earned by working was not looked to as the basis of big taxes.
+Income from the capital was another story.
 What changed this view was the cost of World War I and World War II.
 According to writer David Cay Johnston, during times of war lawmakers “got a taste of the huge revenues they could control by expanding the tax base.”
 After the war politicians worked to expand the tax base to include income; that which someone earned by working.